 Existing contacts might act as champions for your company, creating new prospects.
 And office moves might call for different types of support.
 Do your research to find out how your offer can help.

 Don’t lose the contacts you have built just because they change roles.
 If they stay within the organisation, then the move might mean opportunities for you.
 They may be able to extend the use of your product or service in their new role or department.

 Or they might become a champion for your organisation in another part of their firm.
 If they move to a new company, then the opportunities should be clear.
 Reach out with congratulations, and find out how you can continue to work together.

 Social media makes this one possible!
 Look at the kinds of areas your prospects are posting about.
 Are they interested in particular types of product?
 Are there common areas that you can connect over?
 Are they expressing dissatisfaction with one of your competitors?
 Following the social media activity of your prospects will give you invaluable intelligence.

 Everyone loves a celebration.
 Keep track of industry awards and make sure you know when a prospect receives recognition for their success.
 Get in touch as soon as possible, not with a hard sell, but as a way of building a relationship.
 Reaching out when your prospect is on a high could lead to more!

 If you want to use sales and marketing triggers to improve your results, talk to Cognism!
-Register for a demo or call us on +44 203 858 0822.
+Register for your demo today.